Alenkruth/value_predictor/README.md

 - Includes CVP1 winner as baseline value predictor (vs. under-performing FCM-based predictor in CVP1)
 - Added spdlog/fmt libraries for printing

+## CVP - UVA CS6354 Changelog

+- The mypredictor.cc file contains an parameterized implementation of the EVES predictor (winner of CVP1).
+- The mypredictor.h has parameters which can be tuned for testing out different configurations of the predictor.

 ## Examples & Tracks

 See Simulator options: